 - Kyrre Kverndokk, Professor of Cultural Studies, University of Bergen

-Media Conversation on the role of journalism in climate change and lifestyle issues
+The changing role of journalism in climate change communication

 with Professors Michael Brüggemann, University of Hamburg, Mike S. Schäfer, University of Zurich, and Brita Ytre-Arne, University of Bergen